Marriage Equality Act (New York): Passage

-The bill was considered on the Senate floor on June 24.
+The Marriage Equality Act was considered on the Senate floor on June 24.
 While the Senate met, the Assembly voted on a set of amendments developed to win the support of Senators concerned about the Act's impact on religion-based opposition to same-sex marriage, which detailed exemptions for religious and benevolent organizations.
 The exemptions are tied to a severability clause, ensuring that if the religious exemptions were successfully challenged in court, the entire legislation would not be ruled invalid.
-The proposed amendments passed with little debate by a vote of 36-26.
-The same-sex marriage bill passed later that evening by a vote of 33-29.
+The proposed amendments passed with little debate by a vote of 36–26.
+The same-sex marriage bill passed later that evening by a vote of 33–29.
 Governor Andrew Cuomo signed the act into law at 11:55 P.M.
 Republican senators Mark Grisanti and Stephen Saland joined Sens.
-Alesi and McDonald as the only Republicans supporting the legislation, while Sen. Ruben Diaz cast the only Democratic vote against the bill.
+Alesi and McDonald as the only Senate Republicans supporting the legislation, while Sen. Ruben Diaz cast the only Senate Democratic vote against the bill.

 On June 25, the Gotham Gazette reported that Senate rules had been changed the previous day "in a backroom agreement before session started and then changed again during the vote to make sure it would be concluded to make the 11 p.m. newscasts."
-The Gazette also reported that Sen. Ruben Diaz, Sr., an opponent of same-sex marriage, was ignored when he requested that the bill be laid aside for debate.
+The Gazette also reported that Sen. Rubén Díaz Sr., an opponent of same-sex marriage, was ignored when he requested that the bill be laid aside for debate.
 According to Sen. Kevin Parker, Senate Democrats were informed prior to the vote that each Senator would have two minutes to explain his or her vote; however, legislators were not allowed to speak on the bill.
 The Gazette further reported that the vote was expedited because of Gov. Cuomo's desire to have the bill's passage covered on that evening's news.
 Sen. Parker added that the doors to the Senate chamber were locked on the evening of June 24 to prevent senators from leaving the chamber when the bill was voted upon.

 The Act took effect on July 24, 2011.

 In addition to legalizing same-sex marriage, the Marriage Equality Act also prohibited state and local courts and governments from penalizing religious and religious-supervised institutions, their employees, and their clergy for refusing to sanctify or recognize marriages that contradict their religious doctrines or for declining to provide services and accommodations in connection with such marriages.

+The Marriage Equality Act made New York the sixth state in the United States to legalize same-sex marriage (excluding California, which legalized and performed some 18,000 same-sex marriages before a ban on further marriages was promulgated through referendum), and also made the state the most populous in the union to do so.